segmentio/segment-docs/src/connections/destinations/catalog/boomtrain/index.md

 Steps to connect:
- - Turn on Boomtrain via the destinations catalog.
+ - Turn on Boomtrain using the destinations catalog.
  - Enter your Boomtrain API Key.

 If you're not sure where to find your Boomtrain API Key, contact [Boomtrain Support](mailto:support@boomtrain.com) or your Boomtrain CSM directly.